-Kamela's Story: Human Trafficking
+Kamela's Story: Freedom from Human Trafficking

 Safe Horizon helped Kamela escape the bonds of trafficking, which had trapped her for 10 years.
 Like many trafficking victims, Kamela just wanted a better life for herself and her child.
 She had escaped an abusive marriage and wanted to earn a living so she could raise her child in safety.
 Kamela heard about a job working as domestic help for a family, and had to leave her son behind while she travelled to the job.
 She thought it would be her ticket to escape poverty and abuse.
 Unfortunately, she was wrong.